AlkaWildlife/alkawildlife.eu/en_GB/_projects/survey-of-mammals-in-věstonická-reservoir-nature-reserve.md

 countries:
   - CZ
 description: >-
-  This project focussed on surveying mammals survey in the Věstonice Reservoir with a particular interest in potential bird predators.
+  This project focussed on surveying mammals in the Věstonice Reservoir with a particular interest in potential bird predators.
 ---
 # Project aims